 Firstly a graph is loaded from the given DIMACS file.
-Afterwards, the vertex and edge count of the loaded graph are printed and in the end the program is closed.
+In Graphana, the loadGraph statement is a so called operation.
+This will be described in detail later.
+After loading, the vertex and edge count of the loaded graph are printed by typing and executing vertexCount and edgeCount.
+In the end the program is closed.
 Other operations, including algorithms, are called the same way as in this simple example.